Steps To Take When a Loved One Dies

 Secure major property.

 Start the process of administering the Revocable Trust or process of probate of the will.
 If the estate is very significant, hopefully the deceased had their assets in a Revocable Trust, also known as a Living Trust.
 Either way, large estate or small, you should contact an attorney experienced in handling estate administration soon after the death.
 Attorneys at Birk Law Firm are experienced and are experts in handling estate administration and working people that are the trustee or personal representative of an estate or trust.
-Sometimes another family member will dispute the Trust or Will and that situation will depend on the facts and circumstances of each case.
+Sometimes, in family law matters, another family member will dispute the Trust or Will, and the resolution of such disputes will depend on the facts and circumstances of each case.

 Collect their mail or request the post office to forward mail.
 If the person lived alone, this will prevent mail from staying in the mailbox and making it obvious the residence is not occupied.
 The mail may also help you identify bills that need to be paid and accounts that should be closed.
 You’ll need to file a forwarding request at the post office and show proof that you are an appointed personal representative and authorized to manage his or her mail.